The HSUS and Shelters

-Finally, although The HSUS does not run or oversee local animal shelters or rescues, we do operate rescue teams, community-based programs, four wildlife sanctuaries and care centers that directly assist thousands of animals each year.
+Finally, although the HSUS does not run or oversee local animal shelters or rescues, we do operate rescue teams, community-based programs and sanctuaries that directly assist thousands of animals each year.

 Where can I lodge a complaint about a local shelter or rescue group?

-As a national animal advocacy organization, The HSUS doesn’t operate or oversee local shelters or rescue groups.
-We are neither a parent or chapter organization for any group, nor an inspection agency.
+As a national animal advocacy organization, the HSUS doesn’t operate or oversee local shelters or rescue groups.
+We are neither a parent or chapter organization for any local shelter, nor an inspection agency.
 Each shelter and rescue group is an independent organization governed by its own board of directors or local officials, and each group sets its own policies and rules.
 If you have a complaint about a local group, bring your concern directly to the person in charge of that organization, since they are in the best position to understand the issue and make change.
-If that doesn’t resolve the matter, visit Concerned About Your Local Shelter? to learn how to address concerns about your local shelter or rescue in a positive, productive manner.

-The HSUS has long been committed to achieving an end to the euthanasia of healthy, adoptable animals (Setting Aside Semantics: Not Killing Pets Must Be Our Goal) and believes that it is vital for shelters, rescue groups, TNR groups, community leaders, and citizens to work together toward that goal.
-Through efforts like Animal Care EXPO, Animal Sheltering magazine and The Shelter Pet Project, The HSUS works ceaselessly to help shelters reduce the need for euthanasia, all while striving to identify and address the root causes of pet homelessness through our puppy mill work, Pets for Life and other initiatives.
+The HSUS has long been committed to ending the euthanasia of healthy, adoptable animals (Setting Aside Semantics: Not Killing Pets Must Be Our Goal) and believes that it is vital for shelters, rescue groups, community cat care groups, community leaders and citizens to work together toward that goal.
+Through efforts like Animal Care Expo, the HumanePro website and our public service campaigns (the Shelter Pet Project, and Pets and People Together) the HSUS works ceaselessly to help shelters reduce the need for euthanasia, all while striving to identify and address the root causes of pet homelessness, through our puppy mill work, Pets for Life, Spayathon™ for Puerto Rico, assistance to address evictions, and other initiatives.